-\begin{proof} To see that the pointwise limit is well-defined, observe that in a finite subproduct $\chi^F$, $F \Subset K$, the value of $\chi^F(x)_g$ only depends on the value of finitely many elements of $G$, since we may order the product so that translates of $\chi$ that may change the value of $g$ (i.e.\ $g$ is in their strong neighborhood) are applied first.
-The same argument gives uniform convergence: the value at $g$ stabilizes once we have applied all translates of $\chi$ with $g$ in their strong neighborhood. \end{proof}
+For the second claim, for a bintinuous homeomorphism $f$, the inverse of $\chi \mapsto \chi^f$ is $\chi \mapsto \chi^{f^{-1}}$, where $f^{-1}$ is also a bintinuous homeomorphism.
+Thus both $f$ and $f^{-1}$ act bijectively on $\gates$ by conjugation.
+They are inner automorphisms of the group of all homeomorphisms of $X$, so in particular their restrictions to $\gates$ give automorphisms. \end{proof}

+\begin{lemma} Let $X \subset \Sigma^G$ be a subshift.
+The group $\gates$ is normalized by the group of bintinuous homeomorphisms on $X$. \end{lemma}

+\begin{proof} By the above lemma, conjugation by bintinuous homeomorphisms fixes $\gates$, which is what normalization means. \end{proof}

 Say a gate is \emph{eventually even} if for all large enough strong neighborhoods $N$ the corresponding permutation $\pi \in \Sym(X|N)$ restricted to any complement pattern is even, i.e.\ for any $y \in X|{G \setminus N}$, the restriction of $\pi$ to the set $\follow(y, N)$ is even.
+We call such $N$ \emph{even neighboods}.
 Say a gate is \emph{sometimes even} if the same is true for at least one strong neighborhood $N$.

 \begin{lemma} On every subshift, each of the following implies the next. \begin{enumerate} \item $\chi = [\chi_1, \chi_2]$ for some gates $\chi_1, \chi_2$; \item $\chi \in [\gates, \gates]$; \item $\chi$ is eventually even; \item $\chi$ is sometimes even. \end{enumerate} The last two items are always equivalent, and on an MFP SFT all four are equivalent. \end{lemma}